telerik/document-processing-docs/libraries/radspreadprocessing/features/worksheetpagesetup.md

 * __FitToPagesWide__: Specify the number of pages wide the worksheet will be scaled to when it's printed.
 The default value is 1.

 * __FitToPages__: Allows you to specify whether the worksheet will be scaled according to a number of pages.
 If the value of this property is *true*, the worksheet will be scaled according to the **FitToPagesWide** and **FitToPagesTall** values.
 Otherwise, it will be scaled according to the **ScaleFactor** value.
-Additionally, if **FitToPagesTall** is 0, it will only fit to width, and if **FitToPagesTall** has value of 0, it will fit to height only.
+Additionally, if **FitToPagesTall** is 0, it will only fit to width, and if **FitToPagesWide** has value of 0, it will fit to height only.

 * __PrintOptions__: Specify print options such as whether to print gridlines or row and column headings.